 BUT!?!
 How about a Recipe for Green Tomatoes TOO?

 If you’ve got green tomatoes that you want to ripen why not USE some of them while they’re still green?
 These Fried Green Tomato Fritters from Always Delicious SOUND amazing!
 So any stubborn tomatoes that won’t ripen up?
 Make fritters!
+OR roast all the little ones for a perfectly delicious Oven-Roasted Tomatoes, you wont regret it!

 I’ve been ripening tomatoes in the house for years now.
 I come from a long line of ripeners, my mom did it, my grandmother did it, I bet her mom did it too!
 Although she lived in Iowa and I think the growing season is longer than ours is up here.